orfeolang/codemirror-lang-musicline/README.md

-# Lang Support CodeMirror Musicline
+# Lang Support CodeMirror

-Musicline language support for CodeMirror.
+Orfeo and Musicline language support for CodeMirror.

 ## About

-This is a lezer grammar for Musicline.
-It is used by CodeMirror to hightlight Musicline code.
+These are lezer grammars for Orfeo and Musicline.
+They are used by CodeMirror to highlight code.

 ## Installation